-- i) the proposed benefits of the network utility proposal to the wider community and beyond. - ii) whether the activity will result in any adverse effects on amenity values of neighbouring properties or the character of the zone in which the activity is proposed. - iii) whether the application remains consistent with the intention of the standard(s) it infringes. - iv) the degree to which the non-compliance can be mitigated to ensure the effects are internalised to the site. - v) the degree to which co-location has been considered and is practicable. - vi) Whether the activity impacts on the scheduled heritage values in Appendix 1A (Wetlands, Lakes, Rivers and their Margins), 1B (Significant Areas of Indigenous Forest/Vegetation (excluding reserves)), 1C (Outstanding Natural Features), 1D (Trees with Heritage Value, 1E (Buildings and Objects with Heritage Value), and 1F (Sites with Heritage Value), Outstanding Natural Features and Landscapes identified in NFL-APP1 or Significant Amenity Features identified in NFL-APP2 of this Plan and, if so, how such impacts are remedied or mitigated. - vii) the degree to which the alternative locations, sites, or routes have been assessed and any operational, locational or technical constraints considered. - viii) the degree to which the proposed facility may affect the performance of other utilities nearby. - ix) the technical and operational needs for the efficient functioning of the network utility.
+- the proposed benefits of the network utility proposal to the wider community and beyond. - whether the activity will result in any adverse effects on amenity values of neighbouring properties or the character of the zone in which the activity is proposed. - iii. whether the application remains consistent with the intention of the standard(s) it infringes. - iv. the degree to which the non-compliance can be mitigated to ensure the effects are internalised to the site. - v. the degree to which co-location has been considered and is practicable. - vi. whether the activity impacts on the scheduled heritage values in Appendix 1A (Wetlands, Lakes, Rivers and their Margins), 1B (Significant Areas of Indigenous Forest/Vegetation (excluding Reserves)), 1C (Outstanding Natural Features), 1D (Trees with Heritage Value), 1E (Buildings and Objects with Heritage Value) and 1F (Sites with Heritage Value) of this Plan and, if so, how such impacts are remedied or mitigated. - vii. the degree to which the alternative locations, sites, or routes have been assessed and any operational, locational or technical constraints considered. - viii. the degree to which the proposed facility may affect the performance of other utilities nearby. - ix. the technical and operational needs for the efficient functioning of the network utility.